Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/README.md

 #### Manual Settings

 "Set CompassCheat to 1".
-Then save and reload the save. ( If you want Compass back, other Lorefriendly Way is Campfire Perks )
+Then save and reload the save ( Probably restart the Game ). ( If you want Compass back, other Lorefriendly Way is Campfire Perks )

 set fXPPerSkillRank to 0  that will stop unarmored defense and hand to hand from giving levels the vanilla way.
 Use this if you plan to play with These two.